brunosdlima/BulaBotSimulator/README.md

 Future works:
 Abstract the Robot arm to pace more than one robot on the screen.
 (TAB will change the current robot arm) Hold box algorithm needs some change to pick the box while it is angled.
+This algorithm will be linked to the eletronic repository (https://github.com/brunosdlima/Eletronics/tree/main/Servo)